-Having all these ideas, from everyone around me, about how I should do things, got me really confused and insecure.
+Having all these ideas, from everyone around me, about how I should do things, got me confused and insecure.

-They all meant well, but receiving all kinds of advice got me in this never ending process of over-thinking everything.
-And then there was no time left to actually take any real decisions and do something.
+They all meant well, but receiving all kinds of advice got me in this never-ending process of over-thinking everything.
+And then there was no time left actually to take any real decisions and do something.

 It’s funny how Google suggested “over-thinking is the biggest cause of unhappiness“, while I was searching for a synonym for over-thinking.
 This can only mean one thing: You are not the only one struggling with it.

-There is me, and the other 1 billion people who are constantly googling “How to be happy”.
+There is me, and the other 1 billion people who are continually googling “How to be happy”.
 There is no answer.
 You will have to spend time by yourself, with yourself.
 To overcome your fears and fight off other’s ideas, and get your answer.

 The way I see it is like this:

 1. Either take the time now, find it out and enjoy the time now and doing whatever it is that makes you happy or